A Land Before Time

 Start on the Hinerau Track near the Aniwania visitor centre.
 There are 3 waterfalls to gaze upon along this walk: Bridal Veil Falls, Momahaki Falls and Aniwania Falls.

-The mascot for Te Urewera sums up the best aspects of the park: the luscious native forest with a 22-metre high waterfall nestled in the middle.
-To see the falls, you can travel over Lake Waikaremoana by boat or take the Great Walk for about 53km.
+The mascot for Te Urewera sums up the best aspects of the park: the luscious native forest with a 22m (72ft) high waterfall nestled in the middle.
+To see the falls, you can travel over Lake Waikaremoana by boat or take the Great Walk for about 53km (33 miles).

 Short Walks in Te Urewera